DITAS-Project/decision-system-for-data-and-computation-movement/README.md

 ## list of functionalities
 * notifyViolation
-  * description: the method receives in input the appllication devloper's requirements and the list of violated requirements, and selects the best data movment or computation movemenet actions.
+  * description: the method receives in input the appllication developer's requirements and the list of violated requirements.
   * caller SLA manager
   * input
     * application developer requirements